 Brand recognition is one of the major things that drive sales.
 Keeping the brand design and logo consistent throughout the website creates more awareness about a brand and helps your customers identify you quickly.

-Try not to over-design the website and use simple symbols, with limited pop-up windows that could distract customers.
+Try not to over-design the website and use simple symbols, with limited pop-up windows that distract customers.
 Simple designs with a consistent color scheme are usually the best way to design an eCommerce website.

 Product page design

 The first thing you should consider in designing an effective product page is categorizing the products.
 If users don’t find the product they need, there would be no sale even when available.
-You want to make it easy for shoppers to find what they need on the website, so consider including a visible search box on all pages, an autocomplete search feature, sort, and filter option.
+You want to make it easy for shoppers to find what they need on the website, so consider including a visible search box on all pages, an autocomplete search feature, sort and filter option.

 Give users access to a quick product view, using clear and high-quality product images.
 Images of products from different angles and a video would give customers a better view of the product they want to purchase.
-Ensure the product image is consistent on all devices and include the necessary product information.
+Ensure the product image is consistent on all devices and includes the necessary product information.